 There are a couple of useful options in the Advanced Options section.
 By default, WordPress does not automatically update itself.
 As there will be regular updates you might want to change that setting.
 Updates add new features and, more importantly, fix security issues.
 The same is true for any plugins and themes you use.
 You are going to need to update WordPress regularly, and letting WordPress update itself is a convenient way of doing so.

 If you want you can limit automatic updates to minor versions only (that is, for instance, an upgrade from version 5.6.1 to 5.6.2).
 These updates are relatively small and unlikely to cause any issues.
-They are different from major version updates (for instance, from 5.x to 6.0).
-Major versions often introduce lots of changes and are therefore more likely to cause issues.
+They are different from major version updates (for instance, from 5.6 to 5.7).
+Major versions often introduce lots of changes and are therefore more likely to break things.
 So, if you are worried about automatic updates then only updating minor versions might be a sensible approach.

-That said, we do recommend that you make backups of your website.
+That said, we do recommend that you make the occasional backup of your website.
 In particular, it is always a good idea to make a backup before you do any major work on your website.
-You can do backups via cPanel.
-This will let you download a backup file to your computer (so it doesn’t take up space on the server) and you can use the backup file to restore the website if needed.
+You can do so via the Backups interface in cPanel.
+This lets you download a backup file to your computer (so it doesn’t take up space on the server) and you can use the backup file to restore the website if needed.

 After you have double-checked that all the settings are correct you can simply click the Install button.
 The installation usually only takes a few seconds, but don’t worry if it takes one or two minutes.
 If all goes well you should see a “Congratulations” message.

 You should now be able to see your website.
-Unless you picked a specific theme in the Softaculous installer it will use the latest default WordPress theme, and it will show some placeholder content.
+Unless you picked a specific theme in the Softaculous installer uses the default WordPress theme, and it will show some placeholder content.